codygreen/terraform-aws-bigip-demo/README.md

 If terraform returns an error, rerun ```terraform apply```.

-# log into the BIG-IP
+# Log into the BIG-IP
 ```
 #
 # find the connection info for the BIG-IP